ossf/community/sig-secure-sw-dev-fundamentals/README.md

 This will increase the level of security and protection for your project immensely, but use your common sense.

+## why not use an authentication app instead?

 ## Why not use an authentication app instead?

 An authentication app (such as Authy) running on a mobile phone